Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_NAMD.md

 **STOP:** First, compute the total energy of the SARS-CoV RBD complex with ACE2 (PDB entry: <a href="https://www.rcsb.org/structure/2AJF" target="_blank">2ajf</a>).
 How does it compare against the energy of the SARS-CoV-2 complex?
 Then, compute the energy contributed by hotspot 31 and hotspot 353 in SARS-CoV-2, as well as that of the regions corresponding to these regions and the loop region in SARS-CoV.
 (Consult the table below as needed.)
 How do the energy contributions of corresponding regions compare?
 Is this surprising, and what can we conclude?
 {: .notice--primary}

+**Note:** In the table below, "chain B" is part of the ACE2 enzyme, and "chain F" is part of the viral spike protein RBD for the virus indicated.
+{: .notice--warning}

 |Model|Region|Selection 1|Selection 2|
 |:----|:-----|:----------|:----------|
 |SARS-CoV-2 (6vw1)| Total | protein and chain B | protein and chain F|